m18coppola/microMage/README.md

 # Running without an IDE
 in a terminal, run the appropiate version of gradle for your OS with the desktop:run task
-Mac/Linux/gitBash: './gradlew desktop:run'
+Mac/Linux/gitBash: `./gradlew desktop:run`
-DOS-based/Powershell: 'gradlew.bat desktop:run'
+DOS-based/Powershell: `gradlew.bat desktop:run`